 Pros of Renting to College Students

-• Low Expectations: Usually college students do not have many expectations, they do not look for fancy units with modern appliances or lavish furnishing.
+- Low Expectations: Usually college students do not have many expectations, they do not look for fancy units with modern appliances or lavish furnishing.
 They are just concerned about the place to sleep and study.

 Cons of renting to college students

-• High Turnover Rate: As for renting to college students, the landlord would face high tenant turnover because they do not sign a lease for longer than a year.
+- High Turnover Rate: You could face high tenant turnover if you rent to college students because they do not sign a lease for longer than a year.
 But the good thing is this issue can be balanced by high demand.

-• Property Damages: As college students are young and inexperienced, they are very likely to make mistakes in the form of property damage like an increase in normal wear and tear, and lack of maintenance.
+- Property Damages: As college students are young and inexperienced, they are very likely to make mistakes in the form of property damage like an increase in normal wear and tear, and lack of maintenance.

 Steps to Mitigate Risk for Renting to Students

-• Security Deposit: Some college students might be notorious which will lead to property damages like normal wear and tear and other problems.
+- Security Deposit: Some college students might be notorious which will lead to property damages like normal wear and tear and other problems.
 So, always ask for a security deposit while signing a lease agreement which will help to cover unpaid rent or maintenance fees.

 What Amenities College Students Look For?